 Once the candidate has received a referral by the community, h/she should submit the issuance of referral to the BC PNP providing other required information such a work/business experience, education, language proficiency, net worth, amount of investment and details about the proposed business plan.

-The approved applicant then signs a Performance Agreement and receive a letter of confirmation though which he/she will be allowed to apply for a 2 years' work permit to IRCC.
+The approved applicant then signs a Performance Agreement and receives a letter of confirmation through which he/she will be allowed to apply for a 2 years' work permit to IRCC.

 Once the candidate has established and ran the business successfully for at least 12 months, the applicant may submit a final report to the BC PNP.
 The BC PNP will then assess the report according to the Performance Agreement.
 Final reports are assessed within 4 months.

-After the approval of final report, the entrepreneur will be issued a provincial nomination certificate and may then apply to Immigration, Refugees and Citizenship Canada for a permanent residence.
+After the approval of the final report, the entrepreneur will be issued a provincial nomination certificate and may then apply to Immigration, Refugees, and Citizenship Canada for permanent residence.